RobertBlackwell01/frameworks_and_languages_module/technical_report.md

 Introduction:

 This is my technical report, a continuation of assignment 1 for frameworks and languages.
 In this technical report, I intend to critique both server and client prototypes that have been provided by Freecycle.
 To do this I will take code snippets of each component and highlight key elements that I believe could be improved on and or written another way.
 During this process, I will explain why the pattern chosen is problematic covering multiple factors such as efficiency and ease of use.
 After covering both Server and client prototypes using the structure below, I will cover the solution I have created using frameworks.
 I will cover 3 features for each framework elaborating on how I have used it and its effectiveness.
-And to finalise this report I will justify using the evidence  I have used in the report itself why frameworks are good and should be used in most cases.
+And to finalise this report I will justify using the evidence  I have used in the report itself and why frameworks are good and should be used in most cases.

 155 words